 Soft Tissue Grafts

 Dental implants need enough good quality bone in the jaw for a stable insertion, and they also require healthy gum tissue.
 In instances where gum tissue is not healthy or sufficient enough to support a dental implant, a soft tissue graft may be necessary.
 Soft tissue grafts can be used to increase the amount of healthy tissue surrounding a dental implant.
 The tissue is typically harvested from another part of your mouth, such as the palate (the roof of the mouth), but may also be obtained from a tissue bank.

 Bone & Soft Tissue Grafting in Santa Fe, NM

 Bone and soft tissue grafting ensure that many more patients can become successful candidates for a dental implant procedure, as well as be used in other oral surgery treatments, such as facial trauma or tooth extraction.
-If you would like more information about bone or soft tissue grafting or any other oral and maxillofacial surgery treatment, please contact our office to schedule a consultation appointment with Dr. Schow or Dr. Urig.
+If you would like more information about bone or soft tissue grafting or any other oral and maxillofacial surgery treatment, please contact our office to schedule a consultation appointment with Dr. Schow.
 We look forward to speaking with you.